 Bridgett “Bria” Crutchfield was baptized and raised in the Jehovah’s Witness faith, from which she was later disfellowshipped.
 In 2006 she came out as an atheist, in 2011 she founded Minority Atheists of Michigan, and in 2013 she established the Detroit affiliate of Black Nonbelievers.
 In 2016 she spearheaded the initiative, Operation: Water For Flint via GoFundMe and raised $7k.
 Bria has 4 grandchildren, affectionately known as “Suga Babies” and is in a long term relationship with her partner, Kimberlee.

 Bria also serves on the board for Black Nonbelievers, and has presented at the organization’s 5th Anniversary celebration in 2018, the 2017 BN Convention at Sea, and the 2018 Secular Women Work conference.
-She has a mouth as big as her heart, hates respectability politics, and will boldly tell you to kiss her where the sun doesn’t shine.
+She is also one of the key organizers for the Women of Color Beyond Belief conference that debuted in 2019.

 Mandisa Thomas, a native of New York City, is the founder and President of Black Nonbelievers, Inc. Although never formally indoctrinated into belief, Mandisa was heavily exposed to Christianity, Black Nationalism, and Islam.
 As a child she loved reading, and enjoyed various tales of Gods from different cultures, including Greek and Ghanaian.
 “Through reading these stories and being taught about other cultures at an early age, I quickly noticed that there were similarities and differences between those deities and the God of the Christian Bible.
 I couldn’t help but wonder what made this God so special that he warrants such prevalence in today’s society,” she recalls.

 Mandisa has a number of media appearances to her credit, including CBS Sunday Morning, CNN.com, and Playboy, The Humanist, and JET magazines.
 She has been a guest on podcasts such as The Humanist Hour and Ask an Atheist, as well as the documentaries Contradiction and My Week in Atheism.
-Mandisa currently serves on the Boards for American Atheists and previously for Foundation Beyond Belief and the Secular Coalition for America.
+Mandisa currently serves on the Board for American Atheists and previously for Foundation Beyond Belief and the Secular Coalition for America.
 She also is an active speaker, and has presented at conferences/conventions for Freedom from Religion Foundation, Secular Student Alliance, and many others.

 As the president of Black Nonbelievers, Inc., Mandisa encourages more Blacks to come out and stand strong with their nonbelief in the face of such strong religious overtones.
 “The more we make our presence known, the better our chances of working together to turn around some of the disparities we face.
 We are NOT alone.”